alexlobera/leanjs_OLD_NX/src/pages/blog/styling-in-react.md

 ### Conditional rendering <a name="conditional-rendering"></a>

 However, let me point out one feature that is quite important and I don’t want you to miss if you are new to React.
 Styled-components, apart from solving all the problems we’ve mentioned, does something that SASS, LESS, BIM, SMACSS, and other approaches can’t do.
-Styled-components has conditional rendering.
+Styled-components allows for conditional rendering.
 This means it can decide a style at render time based on some props.
 That’s very powerful and you should definitely leverage this feature.

 The following image shows a button with conditional rendering based on a prop called “primary”.
 Depending on the value of “primary” it will render a different style.